AmiinaAhmed/Online-Shopping-of-Food-Desktop-App-In-C-Sharp-With-UI/README.md

-# Online-Shopping-of-Food-Desktop-App-In-C-Sharp-With-UI
+# Online-Shopping
-Application simulates an ordering system, for desktop,
+Online Shopping of Food In-C-Sharp-With-UI Application simulates an ordering system, for desktop